 Age-Friendly Innovators, a local nonprofit, has been championing the program and has worked with builder W.L.
-Moore Construction on the construction of five LLH certified homes in Twin Creeks, a new transit-oriented development (TOD) located in the Jackson County city of Central Point.
+Moore Construction on the construction of five LLH certified homes in Twin Creeks, a transit-oriented development located in the Jackson County city of Central Point.
 The five homes were sold in record time.
-(Follow the link in the sidebar above for a look inside one of the homes.)

 The program has also had a great response from the general public.
 Consumers are using the certification checklist as a guide when considering home modifications.
 Remodeled homes have started to be certified.

-As a result of interest from other regions of the state, working groups have been launched in Washington County and the Portland metro area.
-In the summer of 2014 RVCOG received an Innovations Fund Award from the Oregon Department of Human Services to further develop the program and reach more industry leaders.
+In the summer of 2014, RVCOG received an Innovations Fund Award from the Oregon Department of Human Services to further develop the program and reach more industry leaders.
 The award also includes a pilot to demonstrate whether home modification for accessibility can save public dollars for long-term services and supports.